LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    Logtalk supports :ref:`event-driven programming <events_events>`,
    the most common usage context of callback methods.

-**class method**
-   Class methods may be implemented in Logtalk by using a :term:`metaclass` for the class and defining the class methods in the metaclass.
-I.e. class methods are simply instance methods of the class metaclass.

-**class variable**
-   True class variables may be implemented in Logtalk by using a :term:`metaclass` for the class and defining the class variables in the class.
-I.e. class variables are simply instance variables of the class metaclass.
-Shared instance variables may be implemented by using the built-in database methods (which can be used to implement variable assignment) to access and updated a single occurrence of the variable stored in the class (there is no ``static`` keyword in Logtalk).

 **constructor**
    There are no special methods for creating new objects in Logtalk.
    Instead, Logtalk provides a built-in predicate, :ref:`predicates_create_object_4`,